Kingsman: The Secret Service – Movie Review

 Kingsman: The Secret Service is a comedy-thriller spy movie released in 2015.
 It was directed by Matthew Vaughn, and stars Colin Firth as Harry Hart and Taron Egerton as Gary ‘Eggsy’ Unwin.

-When a billionaire businessman plots to ‘cull’ the human race, a trainee in a secretive independent intelligence agency has a chance to prove himself a better agent than the more privileged candidates.
+When a billionaire businessman plots to ‘cull’ humanity, a trainee in a secretive, independent intelligence agency has a chance to prove himself a better agent than the more privileged candidates.